Leonardo number

 Edsger W. Dijkstra used them as an integral part of his smoothsort algorithm, and also analyzed them in some detail.

 A Leonardo prime is a Leonardo number that is also prime.

+Name

+The term "Leonardo number" was coined by Dijkstra, and the derivation is not given explicitly.
+Given the close relationship to the famous sequence credited to Leonardo Fibonacci, he may have considered the subject trivial.
+There is no known nor likely connection to Leonardo da Vinci, the most common subject of that mononym.